More than you wanted to know about

 - Image: Every post gets an image, either from the company or something original that we create from stock photos.
 Why?
 Because adding images greatly increases readership, especially when you promote a post on social media (which we try to do as much as we can; you’re welcome to help.)
 The images are formatted to be 600 pixels wide, and 275 pixels tall.
 We often capture a high-definition frame from a company video or website to get the illustration.
 If there is a video, we will add a YouTube-style “play” icon to the image, and link the image to the video.

 - First paragraph: This is two to three sentences long.
 It needs a grabbing lede that sets the stage.
 It does not need to be a traditional journalistic WhoWhatWhereWhenWhy.
 And don’t be afraid to let your personality show through.
 It’s okay to have opinions and share them.
 (In general, I use “we” to speak for Health Tech Insider in general, and “I” to signal my own personal observation or opinion.
 I try to use “I” sparsely, but I don’t avoid it.)
+Give some context for why the subject of the article matters.
 Then state the general point of the post.

 - Second paragraph: This includes more details about the post subject.
 It gets into features or specifications or unique aspects of the topic.